CodePurge/CodePurgeKit/README.md

 ## Documentation

-For more detailed information about the components, usage examples, and customization options, refer to the [comprehensive documentation file](docs/DevCodePurgeKit_Documentation.md) included in this package.
+For more detailed information about the components, usage examples, and customization options, refer to the [comprehensive documentation file](docs/CodePurgeKit_Documentation.md) included in this package.

 ## Getting Started

-1. **Add the Package**: Follow the installation instructions above to integrate `DevCodePurgeKit` into your project.
+1. **Add the Package**: Follow the installation instructions above to integrate `CodePurgeKit` into your project.
 2. **Implement Your Models**: Conform your models to protocols like `PurgableItem` and `ScannableCategory`.
 3. **Use the Components**: Utilize the views and modifiers to build your interface.